Elite Breakers Association

 3. Techniques: All techniques are allowed.
 Competitor may use any strike to break.

-4. Breaking Stations: The competitor may set up a maximum of 8 stations.
+4. Breaking Stations: The competitor may set up a maximum of 5 stations.
 Each break will be considered one station.
 Simultaneous breaks will be considered one station.
 If competitor leaves the ground all breaks executed before he/she returns to the ground will be considered one station.
-A station may be free standing, set on stands, or held by assistants.
-Competitor will be responsible for all materials required to set up their stations.
+All stations must be held by assistants.
+Competitor will be responsible for all materials required to set up their stations and for all assistants to hold.
 Competitors will also be required to ensure the safety of fellow competitors and spectators.

 5. Time Limits: Competitor will have a maximum of 6 minutes to set-up, break, and clean up the area.
 A deduction of 3 points will be taken off the competitor’s final score for every 15 seconds over the allotted time.
 Deductions will begin after the 6-minute mark.
 Time is cumulative, determined as follows: time starts when competitor starts set-up, time stops when competitor completes set-up, time starts again upon the attempt of the first break, time stops upon the completion of the last break, time starts when clean-up begins, time stops when the ring is cleared as determined by the ring coordinator.